Kelly Willis (album)

 Kelly Willis is the third album from the Austin, Texas-based singer.
-There were a couple of minor Billboard hits in the #63 "Heaven's Just a Sin Away" (covering a 1977 #1 hit for The Kendalls) and the #72 "Whatever Way the Wind Blows."
+There were a couple of minor Billboard hits in the No. 63 "Heaven's Just a Sin Away" (covering a 1977 No. 1 hit for the Kendalls) and the No. 72 "Whatever Way the Wind Blows."
 Also of note is a duet with Kevin Welch, "That'll Be Me."

 Tony Brown produced the album, with co-production by Don Was and John Leventhal on the tracks "Get Real" and "Shadows of Love".